 (Ref: Ashtanga Snagraham: Suthrasthanam)

-Next, he suggested having Trifala Churna – that pacifies all aggravated doshas in the body and is specifically helpful in maintaining the digestive system and hence the bowel movements.
+Next, he suggested having Triphala Churna – which pacifies all aggravated doshas in the body and is specifically helpful in maintaining the digestive system and hence the bowel movements.

 - Drink warm water as much as possible.

 - Always have a body bath with lukewarm water and a head bath with normal water.

-- Take Ashwagandha Churna – that helps augment energy required while also helps relax.
+- Take Ashwagandha Churna – that helps augment energy required while also helping relax.

 - Take a warm glass of milk before retiring at night.

-- For common cold – as soon as you feel a sensation of it – have tea with tulsi leaves or a bit of pepper when Tulsi is not available
+- For the common cold – as soon as you feel a sensation of it – have tea with tulsi leaves or a bit of pepper when Tulsi is not available

 I am going to try some of these on my next travels.

 Recommend you to read the following travel blog on Places to visit in Kerala.